-- If you accumulate 8or more points in an 18-month period, your driver's license will be suspended for 30 days.
-If you've previously had your license suspended for accumulating too many points, you'll lose your driving privileges for 60 days on the 2nd suspension and 90 days on any subsequent suspensions.
+- If you accumulate 8 points or more in 18 months, your driver's license will be suspended for 30 days.
+If you've previously had your driver's license suspended for accumulating too many points, you'll lose your driving privileges for:

-- If you accumulate 12 or more points in 12 months, 18 or more points in 24 months, or 24 or more points in 36 months, your Missouri driver's license will be revoked for 1 year.
+- If you accumulate 12 points or more in 12 months, 18 points or more in 24 months, or 24 points or more in 36 months, your Missouri driver's license will be revoked for 1 year.

-You cannot drive while your license is suspended unless you've applied for a limited driving privilege permit.
+You cannot drive while your Missouri driver's license is suspended unless you've applied for a limited driving privilege permit.
 This permit allows you to drive to school, work, doctor's appointments, or other essential activities.
 However, not all drivers are eligible to receive such a permit.

-For more information read our section about driver's license suspensions and reinstatements in MO.True or False
+For more information read our section about driver's license suspensions and reinstatements in MO.